tomit4/CityStats/frontend/README.md

         node/express, and python) that will show basic usage in a backend api.
 -   [x] Implement a Light/Dark Mode Toggle that defaults to User Default Preferences, but uses localStorage to hold onto user's changes in theme.
--   [ ] Add Footer on Mobile Version of site (include mastodon link, github link, personal website link, maybe link to license and terms of service, etc?, see FOOTER MENU below).
+-   [x] Add Footer on Mobile Version of site (include mastodon link, github link, personal website link, maybe link to license and terms of service, etc?, see FOOTER MENU below).
--   [ ] Create Desktop Version of Site.
+-   [x] Create Desktop Version of Site.
 Maybe finally choose a Hero Image(s) (series of images that fade in and out and change which images get shown based off of user's dark/light pref?
 Basically, show night time shots of cities vs day time shots of cities).
--   [ ] Add favicon
+-   [x] Add favicon

-**TODO_DOCS**

--   [ ] Look carefully at the styling of the VueJS, Vue-Router, and also FastifyJS's websites for inspiration on how to structure the documentation page (i.e. Vue's & Vue-Router's use of showing you which part of the page you are on on the right, etc.).
-Otherwise, perhaps put the "citystats.info" text in its own mini-hero section (not as large as traditional site hero splash images)

-**TODO_HOME**

--   [ ] Your Home Page(see pages/Splash.jsx) should have a simple introduction to what the application
-        is, provide simple links to the documentation, and a hero page that dynamically loads either day time or night time city landscape images that will transition out (3 day, 3 night).
+-   [x] Your Home Page(see pages/Splash.jsx) should have a simple introduction to what the application is, provide simple links to the documentation, and a hero page that dynamically loads either day time or night time city landscape images that will transition out (3 day, 3 night).
 The Nav disappear and show hamburger own mobile, and otherwise float left for text regarding Home, About, Contact.
--   [ ] Consider adding a "fade" affect visually to the images that mutes the contrast of the images against a more or less black/white background.
+-   [x] Consider adding a "fade" affect visually to the images that mutes the contrast of the images against a more or less black/white background.
+-   [ ] Refactor CSS.
+In particular in certain parts of styles.css and
+        Nav.css is repeated.
+Investigate and clean up
+-   [ ] Refactor JS, particularly in States and Cities components where you have TODOS regarding redirecting urlRegex objects into separate utils folder
+-   [ ] Write unit/integration tests in Vitest to 90% code completion.
+-   [ ] Write e2e tests in Cypress.

 **NOTES**: